 8- Out of order ATM

-This is one of the biggest issue which can create troubles for users.
+This is one of the biggest issue that can cause troubles for users.
 An out of order machine can swallow your card instead of returning it.
-The major cause for this problem could be the failure of any mechanical or electronic part inside the machine.
+The major cause for this problem could be the failure of any mechanical or electrical part inside the machine.

 9- Entering PIN erroneously several times

-When you use your card at an ATM, you have to enter the PIN before proceeding to services menu page.
-If you have forgotten the actual PIN and enter it erroneously several times, ATM will hold your card considering it a stolen card or a theft attempt.
-Sometimes, mistakenly entering wrong PIN more than once can result into the same.
+When you use your card at an ATM, you have to enter the PIN before proceeding to services menu of ATM.
+If you have forgotten the PIN and enter wrong PIN several times, ATM will hold your card considering it a stolen card or theft attempt.
+Mistakenly entering wrong PIN more than once can also do the same.

 How to Avoid this from happening

-Here are few tips to stay safe from trouble:
+Here are few tips to stay away from trouble:

 1- Make sure to insert the card properly.